 Originally some phrases in this were very similar to ones in Faithunbreakable's fic 'Nobody Ever Asked

 '.
-This was unintentional, and it took me a while to write an adequate replacement for her emotive words (and they probably still have some similarities as the emotions behind them remain the same).
+This was unintentional - somehow, without my realising, her words had stuck with me and been inadvertently reused.
+It took me a while to write an adequate replacement for her emotive words (and they probably still have some similarities as the emotions behind them remain the same).
 Her story is a beautiful Harry Potter crossover dealing with Buffy post-Chosen and, as with all her writing, is far better than anything I could hope to achieve.A Slayer RebornIn every generation, there is a chosen one,

 She alone will stand against the vampires, the demons and the forces of darkness.